mayuroks/Mobile-Test-Project/README.md

 # In Conclusion
 Rather than trying to display large images in a gallery, its better to show thumbnails which can be loaded quickly.

 On server-side, a thumbnail-cache is very much needed.
-This includes / low-res / med-res image-cache so that the network doesn't become a bottleneck.
+This includes low-res / med-res / preview image-cache so that the network doesn't become a bottleneck.
 Otherwise, there's not much the Android app can do.

 For Android side, use a good library like Fresco which will allow you to cache the images on disk.
 So that, the next time when the same image is requested, it is loaded directly from the disk.